Odenbach: Municipality’s layout

 Odenbach's appearance up until the early 19th century was characterized by its girding wall with two gates, the Obertor (Upper Gate) and the Untertor (Lower Gate), and three defensive towers.
 In the village core, the mediaeval street network has remained largely preserved.
 With only a few exceptions, most of the village's buildings were destroyed in the great fire of 1733.
 The village wall was razed in 1828, and only a few bits of it remain today.
 Thereafter, the village spread out in the course of the 19th century beyond the former village moat along the newly built Grabenstraße (“Moat Street”), Adenbacher Straße and Glanstraße.
 After the Second World War, the municipality opened three new residential areas, beginning in 1953 the one in the rural cadastral areas known as “Im Schofel” and “In Kohlenstein”, a few years later the one in the rural cadastral area known as “In Burghöhl” and in the 1970s the one in the rural cadastral area known as “Am Schächerweg”.
-The loam- an loess-rich Glan valley floor, as well as the heights stretching towards Roth, make for outstanding conditions for agriculture.
+The loam- and loess-rich Glan valley floor, as well as the heights stretching towards Roth, make for outstanding conditions for agriculture.
 The mountain slopes on the Glan's left bank and the Odenbach's right – a rural cadastral area known as “Igelsbach” (literally “Hedgehog’s Brook”) – offered the best chances for winegrowing, which was mentioned as early as 893.
 By the late 19th century, vineyards took up some 10% of the area within Odenbach's limits.
 As a result of the changes to agricultural structure, winegrowing came to an end in the 1960s.
 The woodlands, which still make up roughly one third of the municipal area, served the local farmers before the First World War as a further support for their endeavours.
 Foremost among its boons to them was of course firewood for private use, but it was also useful for tanbark harvesting, and it yielded the wood that was needed for building and woodworking.
 The shift to other energy sources, however, has led to a relative loss of importance for the woodlands.